pmoorman/vuepress-elite/docs/README.md

 *P.S.*

-*You can always reach me at: pieter@growthcasts.co.*
+*You can always reach me at: pieter@double-agency.com.*

 *Put "ELITE" in your email headline so I can give you priority & fast service*